youngj25/Java/README.md

-# Java
+# Java - Multi-threaded Sort Comparison
-Java ~ Multi-threaded Sort Comparison
+## Author: Jason A. Young

 This program executes four different types of sorts routines and then analyzes the effect of threshold and thread count on the performance.